Cantera/cantera-website/pages/science/species.rst

 =======

 For each species, a :cti:class:`species` entry is required.
-Species are defined at the top-level of the input file - their definitions are not embedded in a phase or interface entry.
+Species are defined at the top-level of the input file—their definitions are not embedded in a phase or interface entry.

 Species Name